duckietown/docs-brown/book/doc-sky/05-project2-ukf/50-three-spatial-dimension-ukf.md

 The simulation is only in two dimensions in the $xy$-plane, so to also test $z$ position estimates, you should keep the `infrared_pub.py` node running to see your filter work on real IR data.

-Next, in a free screen, navigate to the `pidrone_project2_ukf` repository and run the following command:
+Next, in the `` `5`` state estimator screen, terminate the current process and then run the following command:

-    duckiebot $ python state_estimator.py -p ukf7d -o simulator ema --sdim 2
+    duckiebot $ python state_estimator.py --student -p ukf7d -o simulator ema --sdim 2

 If performance is clearly sub-optimal, consider using the following flags:
 - `--ir_throttled`